Sweet Potatoes in Ginger Syrup is a delicious and warming Chinese dessert using only a…

 Whole Baked Sweet Potatoes make a great side dish.
 They are delicious served as is or with a little butter and a sprinkling of cinnamon sugar.

 The first time I ever tasted Whole Baked Sweet Potatoes was at the Lone Star Steakhouse some years back.
+Unfortunately, they are no longer in business.
 It was love-at-first-bite!
 Where I came from sweet potatoes are usually boiled.
-While boiled sweet potatoes are delicious, baked ones are sweeter and more flavorful.
-The caramelized juices oozing from the baked potatoes kept them moist and sweet.
+While boiled ones are delicious, baked ones are sweeter and more flavorful.
+The caramelized juices oozing from the baked potatoes keep them moist and sweet.
 They become even more delicious when a tablespoon of butter is allowed to melt into each hot potato.

-Only two ingredients are required – sweet potatoes and a bit of vegetable oil.
+You only need two ingredients to make this super easy side dish, namely sweet potatoes and a bit of vegetable oil.
 Butter and cinnamon sugar are optional.
-You can choose to wrap the sweet potatoes or line the baking tray with aluminum foil as sweet potatoes weep a sticky liquid when baked.
+You can choose to wrap the sweet potatoes in aluminum foil or line the baking tray instead.
 Either way works and nothing can be simpler.
+Sweet potatoes do weep a sticky liquid when baked and so the aluminum foil will keep you from having to scrub your baking tray afterwards.

-Choose plump, medium size sweet potatoes of about 10 ounces (280g) each.
+Always choose plump, medium sized sweet potatoes of about 10 ounces (280g) each.
 I baked only three but you can bake as many as you like.
-The baking time remains the same regardless of the number of sweet potatoes.
+The baking time remains the same regardless of the number of sweet potatoes you wish to bake.

 Similar Products Used in Making These Whole Baked Sweet Potatoes